TiagoOlivoto/metan/cran-comments.md

 Please fix and resubmit.

 * Done.
 I have reviewed the code and used `\donttest{}` to omitt lengthy tests and used precomputed results in the vignettes.
-The R CMD check results was now 3m 44.8s and the check time <https://win-builder.r-project.org/2744135XttrV> 587 seconds (~9.8 min)
+The R CMD check and the check time <https://win-builder.r-project.org/aQRqMHn5H6VW> now take less than 10 min.

 * I've added `on.exit()` to ensure that the settings are reset when the function is exited.